Skip to content

 PlayerEvent.onConnect(({ player, next }) => {

-const players = Player.getInstances(); // Get an array of all player instances
+const players = Player.getInstances(); // array of all player instances

 players.forEach((p) => {